ojiegbeprince/Course-Revenue-Optimization-Engagement-Analysis/README.md

 |Quickstart AngularJS	|Beginner Level	|free	|free beginner |1.5	|64128
 |Learn Responsive Web Development from Scratch	|All Levels	|free|	Null	|4.5	|59361
 |Learn and Understand AngularJS	|Beginner Level|	paid|	Null	|7	|59361

-### 2. Invest in intermediate-to-advanced content in popular subjects:
-From the dataset, it is observed that Intermediate and Expert courses are often paid.
-Subjects like Web Development and Graphic Design show high enrollment and engagement.
-However, there's an imbalance — not enough advanced content in high-demand areas know fully well that these courses offer higher perceived value.
-Users who complete beginner courses often look for more advanced content and Intermediate/expert learners are more likely to pay for upskilling.

-Filling gaps in higher-level content within in-demand subjects allows WhiteHat Academy to capture a broader learner journey, increase lifetime value, and boost premium course sales.

-It also enables pathway building, where users can follow a structured learning plan from beginner to expert — an attractive feature for corporate learning and certifications.

  ### 3. Better align pricing strategies with content length and learner expectations:
 Analysis of this dataset shows that price does not always correlate logically with content duration or difficulty (Level).
 Some long or intermediate-level courses are underpriced or even free whereas others are short, beginner-level courses are overpriced for their value.
 Pricing should reflect not just duration, but value, subject matter, and level.
 Consider tiered pricing based on content length and depth.